im-PJs/PJs-AutoClicker/README.md

 7. Open the program and enjoy!
 Detailed instructions/FAQ coming soon

 # To download exe file
 *Warning: This may show up as "harmful" when you attempt to download this, I can assure it's not dangerous in anyway, it will do this for any exe download.
-It is the same file as the AHK just in an exe form*
+It is the same file as the AHK just in an exe form.
+You 100% do not need to download this, it's only if you want it in an EXE and not an AHK file*
 1. Download and install AutoHotkey from https://www.autohotkey.com/
 2. Go to https://github.com/a-oliveira7/PJs-AutoClicker/releases
 3. Find the most recent release at the top of the page